sonic-net/SONiC/doc/storagemond/storagemond-hld.md

 - Firmware
 - Health

-**Filesystem IO Reads/Writes** - Parsed from the `/proc/diskstats` file, these values correspond to the number of reads and writes successfully carried out in the disk.
+**Current procfs Reads/Writes** - Parsed from the `/proc/diskstats` file, these values correspond to the number of reads and writes successfully carried out in the disk.
 These values would reset upon reboot.

+**Total procfs Reads/Writes** - A count of all reads/writes parsed from the `/proc/diskstats` file, these values correspond to the number of reads and writes successfully carried out in the disk across reboots and daemon crashes.
+These values are cumulative and would therefore not reset upon reboot.

 **Disk IO Reads/Writes** - These fields account for write-amplification and wear-leveling algorithms, and are persistent across reboots and powercycles.

 **Reserved Blocks Count** - Reserved blocks are managed by the drive's firmware, and their specific allocation and management may vary between disk manufacturers.
 The primary purposes of reserved blocks in a disk are:

     - **Bad-block replacement:** When the firmware detects a bad block, it can map it to a reserved block and continue using the drive without data loss.
     - **Wear Leveling:** Reserved blocks are used to replace or relocate data from cells that have been heavily used, ensuring that all cells are used evenly.
     - **Over-Provisioning:** Over-provisioning helps maintain consistent performance and extends the lifespan of the disk by providing additional resources for wear leveling and bad block management.
     - **Garbage collection:** When files are deleted or modified, the old data needs to be erased and marked as available for new data.
 Reserved blocks can help facilitate this process by providing a temporary location to move valid data from blocks that need to be erased.

-- **Temperature, Firmware, Health** - These fields are self-explanatory
+**Temperature, Firmware, Health** - These fields are self-explanatory

 ### **2.2 Static Attributes**